Duba Plains Camp:

 Duba Plains is reputed to be Botswana's most remote safari camp, located on a private 77,000-acre concession run by the Okavango Community Trust.
-Sister camp Duba Expedition camp is around 2 kilometres away but will move in December 2017 to a new unexplored area of Duba, reopening in April 2018.
+Sister camp Duba Expedition Camp is another luxury tented safari camp which was recently moved to a new location in north Duba where the wildlife viewing is second-to-none.

 This area of the northern Delta consists of wide open plains and grassland and is excellent for seeing herds and big cats.
 You won't find mobile reception here, although limited wifi is available in guest rooms.

 Originally the Duba Plains Camp was used as a filming base by owners the Jouberts, before becoming an explorer style tented camp - attracting photographers and serial safari go-ers.
 Owned by Great Plains Conservation, the Jouberts have made many a documentary from Duba Plains and the interaction between buffalo and the Tsaro lion pride has made the camp somewhat famous.
 However in 2014 the lion pride split, forming two prides, and so this famous 'face-off' is no longer a given, and interaction between the two is rather more unpredictable although you will still see a wonderful array of wildlife during your stay.